warewulf/warewulf-docs/about/introduction.rst

 Warewulf Design Tenants
 =======================

-To enable simple, scalable, and flexible operating system management at scale.
+To enable simple, scalable and flexible operating system management at scale.

-- **Lightweight**: Warewulf needs to do it's job and stay out of the way.
-There should be no underlying system dependencies, changes, or "stack" for the controller or worker nodes.
+- **Lightweight**: Warewulf needs to do its job and stay out of the way.
+There should be no underlying system dependencies, changes or "stack" for the controller or worker nodes.

-- **Simple**: Warewulf is used by hobbyists, researchers, scientists, as well as systems admnistrators and engineers.
-This means that Warewulf must be simple to use and intuitive to understand.
+- **Simple**: Warewulf is used by hobbyists, researchers, scientists, engineers and systems administrators.
+This means that Warewulf must be simple to use and understand.

-- **Flexible**: Warewulf must remain highly flexible to be able to fit in any environment, from a computer lab with graphical workstations, to an under-desk clusters, as well as massive centers providing traditional HPC capabilities to thousands of users.
+- **Flexible**: Warewulf is highly flexible and can address the needs of any environment-- from a computer lab with graphical workstations, to under-the-desk clusters, to massive supercomputing centers providing traditional HPC capabilities to thousands of users.

-- **Agnostic**: From the underlying Linux distribution to the underlying hardware, Warewulf should be as agnostic and standards compliant as possible.
-From ARM to X86, Atos to Dell, Warewulf can provision it all equally well with no favorites.
+- **Agnostic**: From the Linux distribution to the underlying hardware, Warewulf should be as agnostic and standards compliant as possible.
+From ARM to x86, Atos to Dell, Warewulf can provision it all equally well with no favorites.

 - **Open Source**: It is imperative that Warewulf be and remain absolutely Open Source.